Steve Watson

 As a player, he was a right-back or midfielder.
 He played in the Premier League and Football League for Newcastle United, Aston Villa, Everton, West Bromwich Albion and Sheffield Wednesday.
 He was capped once by the England national B team, having previously played twelve times and scored once for the under-21s.

 Watson moved into coaching after retiring from playing and was appointed as an academy coach at Huddersfield Town under former teammate Lee Clark in 2010.
 He then followed Clark to Birmingham City before a spell as assistant manager of Macclesfield Town.
 He was given his first managerial role in 2017 when he joined Gateshead, before becoming York City manager in 2019.
-He left the club in 2021 before joining Chester the same year.
+He left the club in 2021 and spent four months as manager of Chester before joining Darlington in December 2023.

 Playing career

 Newcastle United

 Watson was born in North Shields, Tyne and Wear.
 He began his career with Newcastle United, playing on a regular basis.
 At the time of his first-team debut, as a substitute in a 2–1 defeat to Wolverhampton Wanderers on 10 November 1990, he was the youngest person ever to play for Newcastle, a record that still stands.
 Watson appeared 24 times that season, firstly under Jim Smith and then under Ossie Ardiles as Newcastle struggled in the Second Division.

 Watson featured prominently during the 1991–92 season as Kevin Keegan returned to Newcastle and relegation to the Third Division was avoided.
 During his seven years at the club, he wore a jersey with every shirt number 2–11 at least once, earning a reputation as a key all round capable footballer integral to The Entertainers style of play.
 He came on as a 77th-minute substitute at Wembley Stadium in the 1998 FA Cup Final, in which Newcastle were beaten 2–0 by Arsenal.